-Auxiliary ports (2 serial and 1 parallel for the M85 and M95), USB ports and logical ports (USB and TCP) are provided.
+Auxiliary ports (2 serial for the G15), USB ports and logical ports (USB and TCP) are provided.
 These ports are independently controlled so multiple printers can be attached to the AX3000.

 These printers can be controlled by one of two protocols: